Data sheet: Jupiter-9

 Adapting

-This chapter will discuss adapting the (pictured) Contax/Kiev mount version of the Jupiter-9.
+This chapter will discuss adapting the Contax/Kiev and Kiev Automat versions of the lens.

 If your intention is to adapt this lens to a mirrorless camera, that is certainly possible, but you will need an adapter that offers the lens the Contax/Kiev mount’s external bayonet.
 Luckily external bayonet adapters are more common than internal bayonet adapters (or adapters that offer both bayonets).
 However, the range of available adapters is not as wide as with some of the more common SLR mounts (e.g. Canon FD …) and you should not expect special adapters (helicoid adapters, tilt/shift adapters, speed boosters) to be available.